rajo69/RESNET-18-Robustness-in-MATLAB/README.md

 ### Data

-The project was carried out in MATLAB R2022a and the dataset used for training and validation of is [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html).
+The project was carried out in MATLAB R2022a and the dataset used for training and validation is [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html).

 ### Requirements